 Guide to Men's Tweed Suits: What You Should Know

 Not all men's suits are made of cotton or linen.
 While these two fabrics are certainly popular choices, you'll find suits are available in dozens of other fabric and textiles, including tweed.
 Tweed suits have become an increasingly popular alternative to traditional cotton and linen in recent years.
 It offers a unique style and texture that's simply not found elsewhere.
-As a result, many men have been trading in their cotton suits for tweed suits.
+As a result, many men have been trading in their cotton suit for tweed suit.
 So, what exactly is tweed, and why should you wear it?

 Overview of Tweed